kumu/docs/guides/import.md

 <iframe src="https://player.vimeo.com/video/96531654" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+## Structuring your data for Kumu
+Take the time to read our guide on structuring your data for Kumu before you start building your import spreadsheet:
+<script async class="speakerdeck-embed" data-id="3fa28aedbab94c04870608fce4649dac" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 ## Preparing your file for import

 First, make sure you are working with either an .xlsx or .csv file format (no .xls allowed).
 Tweak your spreadsheet so it contains the following columns: